weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/index.md

 C over A is preferred when the database contains critical data, such as transactional bank account data.
 For transactional data, you want the data to always be consistent (otherwise your bank balance is not guaranteed to be correct if you make transactions while some nodes (e.g. ATMs) are down).

-When a database involves less critical data, A over C can be preferred.
+When a database involves less-critical data, A over C can be preferred.
 An example can be a messaging service, where you can tolerate showing some old data but the application should be highly available and handle large amounts of writes with minimal latency.

 Weaviate generally follows this latter design, since Weaviate typically deals with less critical data and is used for approximate search as a secondary database in use cases with more critical data.
 More about this design decision in [Philosophy](./philosophy.md).
 However, you can use Weaviate's [tunable consistency](./consistency.md#tunable-consistency-strategies) options according to your needs.